-We are growing quickly, so we encourage people to fill the gap and wear as many hats as they want.
+We are growing quickly, so we encourage people to fill the gaps and wear as many hats as they want.

 Want to learn more about operations and the business side of Flexport?
 Phenomenal, do it.
-Learn about their pain points and go build product to solve them.
+By learning about their pain points you can have the freedom to go build products to solve them.

-Kevin built our permission policy system, and single handedly ran our infrastructure for over a year.
-He flew to our Shenzhen office to improve site performance behind the Great Firewall.
+One great example of taking initiative and trying something new can be attributed to Kevin, who built our permission policy system.
+He single-handedly ran our infrastructure for over a year and flew to our Shenzhen office to improve site performance behind the Great Firewall.

 Promotes from Within

-Flexport is great because of its people, so we make sure to take care of our people.
+Flexport is great because of the people, so we make sure to take care of each other!

 Most ideas and initiatives drive from the ground up, and we regularly promote and empower those who exemplify our values.

-When Will joined the engineering team in January 2016, he saw that despite all the cargo we were moving around the world, we had no carbon offset program.
+Take Will Humphreys-Cloutier, for example.
+When he joined the engineering team in January 2017, he saw that despite all of the cargo we were moving around the world, we didn’t have a carbon offset program.
 Together with Susy Schöneberg from the business side, he drove Flexport's partnership with the Carbonfund.org Foundation.
 They built carbon emissions reporting, and provided a way for our customers to sign up.

 After that, he made it possible for Flexport to model and coordinate the allocation of cargo onto carrier ships.
-He wrote detailed design docs, mentored his teammates, and acted as the glue between product, business and engineering.
-Since then he has been promoted to staff engineer, and is tech lead for the ocean automation team.
+He wrote detailed design docs, mentored his teammates, and acted as the glue between product, business, and engineering.
+He has since been promoted to Staff Engineer and then Engineering Manager for the Ocean Automation Team.

 Impressive Team Members

-Our engineers come from a variety of backgrounds, and we take special pride in that.
-We have seasoned engineers from the large, successful tech companies, who bring industry best practices and high standards.
+Our engineers span a wide range of backgrounds, and we take special pride in that.
+We have seasoned engineers from large, successful tech companies, who bring industry best practices and high standards.
 We also have product-minded ex-founders, brilliant newcomers, and more.
 We love having a diverse group on our team, and hope you’re the next to join us!